Eslhílhkw’iws Chet, a census of the Squamish Nation – brings all Members into focus.

-On Monday July 18, 2022 Sḵwx̱wú7mesh Úxwumixw launched Eslhílhkw’iws Chet – we are all related, a census of the Sḵwx̱wú7mesh Úxwumixw.
+July 18, 2022: North Vancouver, BC – Today Sḵwx̱wú7mesh Úxwumixw (Squamish Nation) embarks on Nation’s largest data sovereignty exercise in history by launching Eslhílhkw’iws Chet (we are all related), a census of the Sḵwx̱wú7mesh Úxwumixw.

 The census is designed by Sḵwx̱wú7mesh to reflect its culture, worldview and priorities and all data collected will be stored by Sḵwx̱wú7mesh Úxwumixw.
 Data gathered will inform the Nation’s Generational Plan, programs, services, and budgets for years to come.